tomzx/blog.tomrochette.com-content/agi/books/theory-of-self-reproducing-automata/article.md

 * (p266) A Turing machine has two main parts: a tape unit with an indefinite memory capacity, and a finite automaton which can interact with this tape unit
 * (p266) A constructing automaton has two corresponding parts: a tape unit $\bf MC + L$ and a constructing unit $\bf CU$ which directs the construction of a secondary automaton on the basis of the information stored in $\bf L$.
 Thus $\bf CU$ is a finite automaton which interacts with the tape unit and also performs the function of construction
 * (p270) Any abitrary Turing machine can be embedded as an initially quiescent automaton, and a fortiori a universal Turing machine can be embedded as an initially quiescent automaton
+* (p271) Von Neumann's universal constructing automaton consists of a constructing unit $\bf CU$ combined with a tape unit $\bf MC + L$.
+He calls this the "primary automaton," and he calls the initially quiescent automaton to be constructed the "secondary automaton"
+* (p272) The primary automaton operates on the (possibly remote) secondary area by means of a "constructing arm" or information path which extends from the primary automaton to the secondary area.
+	* The constructing unit $\bf CU$ first builds the constructing arm out to the secondary area.
+	* Then $\bf CU$ sends signals down the arm which construct the secondary automaton and provide its starting stimulus
+	* Finally, $\bf CU$ withdraws the constructing arm
+* (p275) Five operations for the constructing arm:
+	* Horizontal advance
+	* Vertical advance
+	* Horizontal retreat with $\gamma-\delta$
+	* Vertical retreat with $\gamma-\delta$
+	* Injection of the starting stimulus
+* (p279) At this point I should like to speculate on von Neumann's thoughts concerning his design for a self-reproducing automaton at the time he stopped working on the manuscript.
+His design had turned out to be much more complex than he had anticipated.
+After developing his two-path construction procedure, he must have realized that it could be used on $\bf L$, and that this would greatly simplify the design of $\bf MC$ and of the whole machine.
+Realizing this, he would have wanted to redesign is self-reproducing automaton along new lines
+* (p280) The information concerning the location and size of the secondary automaton, as well as a complete description of the secondary automaton, is stored on the linear array $\bf L$.
+	* First comes a period.
+	* Then come the location and size parameters $\x_1$, $y_1$, $\alpha$, and $\beta$, each followed by a comma
+	* Next comes the sequence of $\lambda_{i, j}$'s describing the secondary automaton cell by cell, for $i = 0, \cdots, \alpha - 1$ and $j = 0, \cdots, \beta - 1$
+	* The sequence of $\lambda_{i, j}$'s is terminated by a period, which also marks the end of the information on the tape
+* (p290) If part of the secondary automaton were active during construction, it could interfere with the construction process.
+Von Neumann solved this problem by stipulating that the initial state of the secondary automaton is to be composed entirely of quiescent states.
+After the secondary automaton has been completed, it may be rendered active by a starting stimulus injected into its periphery
+* (p291) The class of automata constructible by the universal constructing automaton is a proper subclass of the automata which can be specified as part of an initial cell assignment of von Neumann's cellular structure

 # See also